A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Training and Experimental Setup

 \subsection{Data}

-In this work, we evaluate our method on LSA64 Dataset \cite{Ronchetti2016}, which is a Argentinian Sign Language dataset.
-It includes 3200 videos where 10 non-experts subjects perform 5 repetitions of 64 different classes of signs, making 50 videos per sign.
-The dataset was recorded in two sets.
-The first was in a outdoors environment, with natural lightning with 23 one-handed signs recorded.
-The second one was recorded in an indoors environment with artificial lightning and 22 two-handed and 19 one-handed signs were added.
-The subjects where in a white background, wore black clothes and were standing or sitting while recording.
-The subjects also wore a fluorescent-colored gloves, to simplify the segmentation process by removing issues with skin color.
+We evaluate our method on the LSA64 dataset \cite{Ronchetti2016}, an Argentinian Sign Language dataset with 3200 videos in which 10 non-expert subjects perform 5 repetitions of 64 different sign classes, i.e., 50 videos per sign.
+The dataset was recorded in two sessions: the first outdoors under natural lighting, comprising 23 one-handed signs; the second indoors under artificial lighting, adding 22 two-handed and 19 one-handed signs.
+Subjects stood or sat in front of a white background wearing black clothes, and wore fluorescent-colored gloves to simplify hand segmentation and remove skin-color issues (Figure~\ref{fig:lsa}).

+We note that the gloves may also ease hand key-point detection by MediaPipe; generalization to bare-handed signing is left as future work and is discussed in Section~\ref{subsec:limitations}.

+The 64 classes are split into 48 classes (1--48) used to train the encoder and 16 held-out classes (49--64) used exclusively for few-shot evaluation; the test classes are therefore never seen during representation learning.